Pherpher089/Nomad/ChangLog.md

+### ctutor - 0.3.11a
+- Added new weapons
+- Fixed bugs with mouse UI
+- Fixed beast chests and added mouse controls
+-
 ### ctutor - 0.3.10c
 - Fixing issues with duplicated items in toolbelt
 - Adding camera rotation to both building and riding mamut